Dr. Troy Abel

 I am a Professor of Environmental Policy in the Department of Environmental Studies, and an affiliated faculty member of Huxley's Spatial Institute.
-My scholarship informs a teaching program where I have been committed to fostering an interactive classroom and student research collaborations.
+My scholarship informs a teaching program committed to fostering an interactive classroom and student research collaborations.
 I know from my own scholarship and the growing body of work on project-based learning that becoming an environmental problem-solver is more than just awareness of information gained from lectures and readings.
 Environmental leadership is better fostered by the alchemy of disciplinary knowledge, responsibility, self-efficacy, and experiential education.

 My teaching and research interests focus on the dynamic tensions of environmental science and democratic politics in a variety of arenas including environmental information disclosure, environmental justice, and international conservation projects.
 I believe that because we often see environmental problems and solutions in only technical or political prisms, environmental governance suffers.
 We do need better science and better democracy.
 But more importantly, we need a better integration of both that I foster in my classrooms and explore in my scholarship.
 I hold an appointment with the faculty of Environmental Studies at Western Washington University’s Huxley College of the Environment where my research programs focus on climate risk governance, environmental justice, and political biogeography.

 Books and Chapters Authored or Edited

 Abel, Troy D. and Mark Stephan.
 2018.
 Streams of toxic and hazardous waste disparities, politics, and policy.
 In The Routledge Handbook of Environmental Justice, ed.
 Ryan Holifield, Jayajit Chakraborty, and Gordon Walker.
 Hoboken, NJ: Taylor and Francis, pp. 311-326.

 Abel, Troy D. editor.
 2012.
 Five seasons in Ecotopia: rainforest immersion and conservation action in Costa Rica.
 Bellingham, WA: Village Books Press.